PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Setting up PrestaShop 9

 To test the new API, you need to have PrestaShop 9 installed and available.
 [PrestaShop 9 Alpha 1 is now available](#), which means you can follow the normal installation process as with any other version of PrestaShop.
-You are also free to use a [local environment](https://devdocs.prestashop-project.org/9/basics/installation/) to work with PrestaShop and the API.
+To work with PrestaShop and the API, you can also use a [local environment](https://devdocs.prestashop-project.org/9/basics/installation/).
 This will be similar to creating a working version of PrestaShop locally from sources available on GitHub or a downloaded ZIP.

 Keep in mind that PrestaShop 9.0 requires a minimal PHP version of 8.1.
 You can check the [system requirements](https://devdocs.prestashop-project.org/9/basics/installation/system-requirements/) page in the developer documentation.

 You may want to disable checking for HTTPS with TLSv1.2.
-You can do that by going to Advanced Parameters -> Admin AP -> Configuration and disabling "Force security in debug mode" option.
-If you don't see this option make sure to enable *Debug mode* first in Advanced Parameters -> Performance.
+To do that, go to Advanced Parameters -> Admin Api -> Configuration and disable the "Force security in debug mode" option.
+If you don't see this option, make sure to enable Debug mode first in Advanced Parameters -> Performance.

 {{% notice warning %}}
 You can disable the forced secured protocol in the configuration but **only** with the debug mode enabled, production mode is strictly secured and you need HTTPS to connect to the API.